-- Regular: Students whose academic background indicates that they are prepared to meet standard requirements and are thus qualified for regular status and who register for nine or more academic credits per term. - Provisional: Students whose academic background indicates that they may have difficulty meeting standard requirements.
+Regular: Students whose academic background indicates that they are prepared to meet standard requirements and are thus qualified for regular status and who register for nine or more academic credits per term.

+Provisional: Students whose academic background indicates that they may have difficulty meeting standard requirements.
 These students may register for nine or ten academic credits maximum per term.
-Students admitted provisionally meet regularly with their academic advisor, who, along with the dean of academics and faculty, monitors students' academic progress.
+Students admitted provisionally meet regularly with their academic advisor, who, along with the dean of academics, monitors students' academic progress.
 A provisional student who achieves a cumulative GPA of at least 2.00 for the first two terms will be moved to regular status.
 Provisional students who do not qualify for regular status after their first two terms may be permitted to continue for a third term, depending on grade trajectory.
 Students who have not moved to regular status after the first three terms will not be re-admitted for the second year.
+Students with a cumulative GPA below 1.0 after the first term may be dismissed.

-- Part-time: Students who register for fewer than nine academic credits per term.
-Students who wish to continue after they have earned 24 credits as part-time students must apply for admission to the College. - Auditing: Students who register for courses without receiving credit.
-An instructor gives permission for auditing and determines what the student must do to remain in the class as an auditor.
+Part-time: Students who register for fewer than nine academic credits per term.
+Students who wish to continue after they have earned 24 credits as part-time students must apply for admission to the College.

+Auditing: Students who register for courses without receiving credit.
+Part time students who wish to audit a course must first receive permission from the department chair and academic dean.
+Full time students who wish to audit a course must first receive permission from the department chair.
+The course instructor determines what the student must do to remain in the class as an auditor.